Terms of Reference

 - Identifying and facilitating between-committee communications when needed

-Evaluation.
 Performance evaluation of Secretariat staff is managed by the Executive Director.
 The Secretariat as a whole is evaluated annually by the Board under the leadership of the Chair-Elect.

 Rights and Responsibilities of AMMnet Membership